-- 1. The child's worker will have telephone or face-to-face contact with the child and foster/adoptive parent within 72 hours of placement to assess the child's adjustment to the placement. - 2.
-The child's worker will have continuing meaningful contact with the child and foster/adoptive parents, at least once a month.
-The child's worker must have face-to-face contact with the child and foster/adoptive parents at least once every three (3) months. - 3.
+- The child's worker will have telephone or face-to-face contact with the child and foster/adoptive parent within 72 hours of placement to assess the child's adjustment to the placement. - 2.
+The child's worker is required to have continuing meaningful face to face contact with the child and foster/adoptive parents, at least once a month. - 3.
 The child's worker is expected to meet with the child during the worker's visits to the home.
 The worker will be required to visit the out-of-state foster/adoptive home at least once every three (3) months.
 Out-of-state visits require the approval of the Regional Director.
 Out-of-state travel regulations apply. - 4.
 The child's worker will have face-to-face contact with the child's parents on a monthly basis while the child is in foster care or until parental rights are terminated, unless ordered by the court. - 5.
 The child's worker will have contact with the out-of-state agency staff at least once a month to assure monthly contacts are being made with the child and foster/adoptive parents or to assess and/or address any placement issues or concerns. - 6.
-In addition to the required, monthly contact with the child and the requirements for faceto-face contact with the child, the child's worker will utilize other opportunities, such as

-Multidisciplinary Treatment Team meetings, Individualized Educational Plan Meetings, child and parent visits, etc., to meet individually with the child.

-7. The child's worker must document all contacts with the child, foster/adoptive parents, other agency staff and child's parents in FACTS, in the CONTACTS SCREEN, within five working days of the contact being made.
+In addition to the required, monthly contact with the child and the requirements for face-to-face contact with the child, the child's worker will utilize other opportunities, such as Multidisciplinary Treatment Team meetings, Individualized Educational Plan Meetings, child and parent visits, etc., to meet individually with the child. - 7.
+The child's worker must document all contacts with the child, foster/adoptive parents, other agency staff and child's parents in FACTS, in the CONTACTS SCREEN, within five working days of the contact being made.
 The documentation must contain the DATE and CONTENT of the contact.